pappicio/Armbian-H6/README.md

 http://TVBOX-IP:8123 and enjoy

-to configure homeassistant
+to configure homeassistant.

-in both 1 and 2, you can execute:
+*****in both 1 and 2, you can trasnfer system into internal EMMC, but if you overwrite internal emmc, you lost Android preinstalled system.*****

+so cute:

+sudo armbian-config

-sudo armbian-config and menu 1, choice to write system into intenral emmc, voice nr:2, wait 5 minutes and then sgut down system, remove microsd
+and menu 1, choice to write system into internal emmc, voice nr:2, wait 5 minutes and then shut down system, remove microsd

-and power on tvbox
+and power on tvbox, now it boots on internal emmc (some devices have NAND flash and not emmc, so, cannot boot from internal HHD, continue to use microsd to boot armbian)

 <>